corylk/django-easyauth/README.md

 ### Override the login template

-Optionally, override the login template by specifying in settings:
+Optionally, if you want to override the fallback login template, it can be changed in settings:

 ```py
 LOGIN_TEMPLATE = 'path/to/your/login.html'